qq7te/radical-product/src/_training_posts/2022-07-01-product-managment-training.md

 titleOne: The problem statement
 problemDescription: Product teams can get stuck in a tactical execution mode.
 You may have gotten good at being Agile, but sprint after sprint you keep optimizing but find that you're just making small iterative changes instead of delivering transformative value.
 titleTwo: Diagnosis
-descriptionTitleTwo: You need this training if your team is suffering from or at high risk of catching these product diseases
+descriptionTitleTwo: You need this product management training program if your team is suffering from or at high risk of catching these product diseases

 subtitleOne: Strategic Swelling